American Idol controversies: Gender and ethnic biases

-Season twelve Angie Miller vote-off
+Season 12 Angie Miller vote-off

 Angie Miller's elimination drew considerable criticisms.
-Miller was considered a fan-favorite, often placing in the voting's top ranks and becoming the season's sole contestant to not land in the bottom group until her elimination in the Top 3.
+Miller was considered a fan-favorite, often placing in the voting's top ranks and becoming the season's sole finalist to not land in the bottom group until her elimination in the Top 3.
 The elimination was described by journalists as "shocking" and "surprising".

-Season thirteen Malaya Watson vote-off
+Season 13 Malaya Watson vote-off

 Malaya Watson's elimination caused stir amongst many fans with some stating that the judges use of the "Judges Save" on April 3, 2014 should have been used on her.
 Some said that Malaya deserved to win and others announced that they would no longer watch the show as they were outraged by her elimination.
 Judge Jennifer Lopez revealed in an interview that she was outraged and disappointed with the result and believed that Malaya did not deserve to be eliminated from the show; then added that she wished she could've done something about it.
-American Idol Season 11 runner-up Jessica Sanchez stated on Twitter her anger and disappointment with Malaya's elimination.
+American Idol eleventh season runner-up Jessica Sanchez stated on Twitter her anger and disappointment with Malaya's elimination.
 Stating "Mad and disappointed about it Malaya should have been safe. #idoldisagree" Dozens of American Idol reviewers also stated their disappointment and outrage with the result saying that Watson did not deserve to go home.

+Season 19 Murphy ouster

+Nineteenth season contestant Murphy was not picked for the Top 24 by the judges.
+His elimination was noteworthy on Twitter, with the hashtag #BringBackMurphy being used most often.

-Season nineteen Arthur Gunn comeback
+Season 19 Arthur Gunn comeback

-Season 19 added a comeback round where contestants from the previous series competed to earn a place in the live shows.
-When Season 18 Runner-up Arthur Gunn was selected for this contest alongside several semifinalists, fans claimed he was being given an unfair advantage.
-Gunn won the contest and joined the competition at the Final 10.
-His comeback was unpopular with many fans, with some claiming that Season 19 was rigged for him to win at the expense of favorites such as Grace Kinstler or Willie Spence, who had been part of the series from the beginning.
-An unsuccessful campaign to disqualify Gunn from the competition was started by fans of the contestants that originally auditioned for Season 19.
-Gunn was eventually eliminated during the Top 7 round.
+Nineteenth season added a comeback round where contestants from the previous season competed to earn a place in the live shows.
+When eighteen-season runner-up Arthur Gunn was selected for this contest alongside several semifinalists, fans claimed he was being given an unfair advantage.
+Gunn won the contest and joined the competition at the final ten.
+His comeback was unpopular with many fans, with some claiming that the nineteenth season was rigged for him to win at the expense of favorites such as Grace Kinstler or Willie Spence, who had been part of the series from the beginning.
+An unsuccessful campaign to disqualify Gunn from the competition was started by fans of the contestants that originally auditioned for the nineteenth season.
+Gunn was eventually eliminated during the top seven round.